In this post we explain why it's not a good idea to share the same brush head as someone else, be it on an electric or manual toothbrush.

 Thankfully Oral-B sort of come to the rescue here too.

-They actually offer select models where you get 2 brush handles in the package, but only one charging stand and travel case for example.
+They offer select models where you get 2 brush handles in the package, but only one charging stand and travel case for example.

 Essentially you get the benefits of having your own individual toothbrush but with some of the cost savings.